- Loqate, a GBG solution

 The URL in question can be found in the ‘Additional information’ section of the error message.

 In your account, there are a number of optional security settings, one of these being an ‘allowed IP list’.
 This error has occurred due to a request coming through to us from an IP not currently on this list.
 The IPs in question can be found in the “Additional information” section of your error message.
-If you recognise the IP address then you can add it to your list of allowed URLs.
+If you recognise the IP address then you can add it to your list of allowed IPs.

 This error occurs when the key submitted is malformed or incorrect.
 Keys should be in the format AA11-AA11-AA11-AA11 when submitted and should match one of the keys in your account.
 Please make sure that the key you are using in your request is correct.